-Assumptions regarding future mortality experience are set based on standard UK mortality tables and are set out on the following page.
-At 31 December 2020, members have been assumed to commute 20% of pension for cash subject to HMRC limits at retirement based on current commutation factors.
-As in previous years, an allowance is made for 10% p/a of the deferred population currently employed by the Company to leave Company employment.
-Note this allowance ceased when the salary link was broken when the scheme closed on 31 March 2020.
-The remaining demographic assumptions at 31 December 2020 are the same as those used for the full triennial valuation at 31 December 2017.
+At 31 December 2021 members have been assumed to commute 20% of pension as tax free cash sums at retirement on current commutation factors.
+The remaining demographic assumptions at 31 December 2021 are the same as those used for the full triennial valuation at 31 December 2017.

-20 PENSIONS (CONTINUED)
+21 PENSIONS (CONTINUED)